ashtonkhoo/Forecasting-Weather-in-Australia/README.md

 * ggplot2 library version: 3.1.1

 ## Setup
-To run this project, open WAUS2019.R in R, and run the code.
+To run this project, open "WAUS2019.R" in an R IDE, such as RStudio, and run the code file.